GfK-MI/new-interview-exercise/README.md

 # FAQ
 > What is a 'Brand Table'?

+This is what we call a Brand Leader Board.
+It represents the best performing Brands within a Market.

 This is a representative insight that we have built for our customers.
 It simply shows the performance of each brand that sells products within a specific market.
 In this case, Flat Panel TVs in GreatBritain within a specific time period.

 Whilst this data is not 'real' it is representative.